fastify/fastify/docs/Reference/Server.md

 multi) routes by using `maxParamLength` option; the default value is 100 characters.

-This can be useful especially if you have some regex based route, protecting you against [DoS attacks](https://www.owasp.org/index.php/Regular_expression_Denial_of_Service_-_ReDoS).
+This can be useful especially if you have a regex-based route, protecting you against [DoS attacks](https://www.owasp.org/index.php/Regular_expression_Denial_of_Service_-_ReDoS).